 March of Remembrance Director for Texas: Rozalie Jerome, Houston

 Rozalie Jerome is our Director for Texas.
 She was raised in a conservative Jewish home, and is the child of Holocaust survivors who were rescued by Christians in Hungary.
 For almost ten years, she and her husband Mitch have been spearheading the March of Remembrance Houston for reconciliation between Jews and Christians and taking a bold stand for Israel.
 They are also founders of the Holocaust Remembrance Association.

-Regional March of Remembrance Director for California: Jack Flournoy, Murietta
+March of Remembrance Director for California: Jack Flournoy, Murrieta

 Jack Flournoy is an ordained pastor and a marriage and family therapist.
 His current focus is organizing and implementing the local annual March of Remembrance, Holocaust Memorial.
 Jack is married and has 6 children and 12 grandchildren.

 March of Remembrance, National Coordinator: Claudia Kiesinger, New York

 Claudia Kiesinger is the National Coordinator for March of Remembrance.
 She has been part of the March of Life movement since 2007 with her own personal family history as descendant of Nazi perpetrators.
 She is also representative of the UN Prayer Watch, a Christian prayer and advocacy initiative at the UN for Israel.

 Ted Pearce is the Founder of March of Remembrance, bringing the vision of March of Life to the US and birthing March of Remembrance.
 A singer, songwriter and worship leader he has been an advocate of March of Life for many years, taking a bold stand for Israel and against antisemitism wherever he goes.
 In 2018 stepped down as president of the March of Remembrance, but continues to serve as Ambassador for March of Remembrance with his gifts and music.